 The UZI register guarantees that only parties that belong to the domain indicated by the Minister of Health, Welfare and Sport can become a subscriber to the UZI register.
-The UZI register has two types of subscribers, namely organisations (care institutions and indication bodies) and people (care provider [zorqverlener] working alone).
-Both types of subscribers can apply for UZI cards for care providers [zorqverleners], other employees and services.
-For care provider cards [zorgverlenerpassen] the UZI register quarantees that these are issued to a care provider [zorgverlener].
+The UZI register has two types of subscribers, namely organisations (care institutions and indication bodies) and people (care provider [zorgverlener] working alone).
+Both types of subscribers can apply for UZI cards for care providers [zorgverleners], other employees and services.
+For care provider cards [zorgverlener].
 If the care provider [zorgverlener] no longer fulfils the assessment criteria, the UZI register will retract the care provider card [zorgverlenerpas].